Open Government Guide

 There are instances in which public bodies have provided estimates of substantial fees in response to records requests.
 See In Defense of Animals, 199 Or.
 App.
 160, 165 (2005) (public body provided estimate of over $150,000 for inspecting redacted daily logs).
 The reasonableness of such charges would be subject to review.
 See id. at 185 (“[W]e cannot conclude that OHSU’s assessed fee of approximately $151,000 was ‘reasonably calculated’ to reimburse it for its actual costs of providing the records, as required under ORS 192.440(3).
 Specifically, * * * we do not understand why it is necessary for OHSU to use professional staff, such as veterinarians, to redact that information.”).Compare

-6. How are fees for electronic records determined?
+6. Fees for electronic records

-E. Who enforces the act?
+E. Who enforces the Act?

 1. Attorney General's role